-- ► Complete an assembly report for quality assurance. - ► The assembly report (see Section 11.2) describes all safety-relevant inspections, tests and maintenance tasks for the pedelec in a separate list.
+- ► Complete an assembly report for quality assurance. - ► The assembly report (see Section 11.2) describes all safety-relevant inspections, tests and maintenance tasks.
 All assembly work must be completed to ensure the pedelec is ready to ride.

 5.4 Preparing the battery